sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Julia has several native data structures.
 They are abstractions of data that represent some form of structured data.
 We will cover the most used ones.
 There are also multiple data structures not native to Julia, such as DataFrames and SparseArrays, but we won't be covering those here.

 ### 5.1 Tuples
 A **tuple** is a fixed-length container that can hold multiple different types.
-It is an **immutable object**, meaning that it cannot be modified after instantiation.
+It's an **immutable object**, meaning it cannot be modified after its instantiation.

 To construct a tuple, we can use parentheses `()` to delimit the beginning and end, along with commas `,` as delimiters between values: